vercel/swr/README.md

 ### Data Fetching

 `fetcher` is a function **accepts the `key`** of SWR, and returns a value or a Promise.
-You can use any library you to handle data fetching, for example:
+You can use any library to handle data fetching, for example:

 ```js
 import fetch from 'unfetch'